kristiannemcek-dev/Yern/PrivacyPolicy.md

 - **Storage:** This information is only stored in your local database.

 **App Focus Duration:** Yern automatically calculates the duration of your active interaction with other applications.
-- **What is measured:** The time elapsed between an application window becoming **at least 75% visible** (at least 75% of the window's area is visible) and when it is **minimized, closed, or obscured** by another window.
+- **What is measured:** The time elapsed between an application window exceeding the visibility threshold and when it is **minimized, closed, or obscured** by another window.
 - **Purpose:** This information is used to provide you with insights into your application usage.
 - **Storage:** This information is only stored in your local database.

 **Names of Applications:** The names of all applications currently maintaining an active window instance on your system, regardless of their visibility or focus.
 - **Purpose:** To identify which applications are available for tracking and to determine their visibility status relative to your screen.
-- **Storage:** Yern only records the name of an application into your local database if it meets the 75% visibility threshold.
-Names of applications that are minimized, backgrounded, or obscured below this threshold are processed in temporary memory only and are not saved to your disk.
+- **Storage:** Yern only records the name of an application into your local database if it meets the visibility threshold.
+Names of applications that are minimized, backgrounded, or obscured below the visibility threshold are processed in temporary memory only and are not saved to your disk.

-**Logos of Applications:** Yern automatically collects a logo of an application if it meets the 75% visibility threshold.
+**Logos of Applications:** Yern automatically collects a logo of an application if it meets the visibility threshold.
-- **Storage:** Logos of applications that are minimized, backgrounded, or obscured below this threshold are not saved to your disk.
+- **Storage:** Logos of applications that are minimized, backgrounded, or obscured below the visibility threshold are not saved to your disk.

-**Application File Paths:** Yern accesses the file system path of active applications to identify the software and extract its associated icon.
+**Icon File Paths:** Yern accesses the file system path of active applications to identify the software and extract its associated icon.
-- **Storage:** Yern only records file paths to an already collected icons so it can be used by the Yern application.
+- **Storage:** Yern does not store file paths of active applications.
+Yern only records file paths to an already collected icons so it can be used by the Yern application.
+The file path to an icon is securely stored in the local database.
 - **Personal Information Note:** File paths may contain your Windows Username.

 Any other information not mentioned above is not being collected by Yern.